dafny-lang/dafny/docs/HowToFAQ/FAQWitness.md

 For instance, a declaration of a variable with a possibly-empty type will need an initializer, if that variable is ever used, because Dafny requires variables to be 'definitely assigned' before being used.

-The Reference Manual contains a discussion of witness clauses [here](../DafnyRef/DafnyRef#sec-witness-clauses).
+The Reference Manual contains a [discussion about witness clauses](../DafnyRef/DafnyRef#sec-witness-clauses).